Judge Throws Out DJ's Case Against Taylor Swift in Ongoing Groping Trial

 Additionally, four of the five claims made by Mueller against Frank Bell, her radio liaison, and mom Andrea Swift were dismissed.
 Andrea and Frank remain defendants in his first suit alleging tortious interference with prospective business relations.

 This, as well as the pop star's sexual assault and battery countersuit, will move ahead to jury deliberation next Monday.
-Both parties will receive 60 minutes for closing statements, as well as an opening statement and rebuttal.
 Swift is seeking $1 in damages.

 Her legal team filed a motion earlier today to throw out Mueller's case entirely without jury deliberation, citing insufficient evidence.